Exam ground rule: Exams in DigiExam require a title, subject and at least one complete question before they can be saved or used.

 Select which settings you would like to turn on for this exam.
 Hover your mouse over the “i” icon to see an explanation of the setting.

-- Student computer lockdown (see figure 2.6): When student computer lockdown is turned on, students are prevented from surfing the web or accessing other applications on the computer during the exam.
+- Student computer lockdown (see figure 2.6): When student computer lockdown is turned on, students are prevented from surfing the web or accessing other applications during the exam.

 - This should always be turned on for formal exams.

-- Turn lockdown off if students are allowed to access other applications or web browsers while completing their exam. (link to article about open book exams)
+- Turn lockdown off if students are allowed to access other applications or web browsers while completing their exam (click here to read about how to set up open book exams)

-- Allow spell check for (see figure 2.7): Choose to allow all students, only selected students, or no students to use the spell check tool.
+- Allow spell check for (see figure 2.7): You can allow all students, only selected students, or no students to use the spell check tool.

-- Anonymous exam: (link to anonymous exam article) Students will be graded anonymously.
-Students names will be removed from their exams once the exam session has been ended.
+- Anonymous exam: (click here to read about how to set up anonymous exams) Students will be graded anonymously.
+Students' names will be removed from their exams once the exam session finishes.
 An administrator can remove anonymization once grading is complete.

 - Randomize the order of questions: The questions will appear in a randomized order for students.
-The order is restored when you grade the exam.
+The original question order you created will be restored when you grade the exam.

 - Randomize the order of alternatives: The answer choices within multiple choice questions will be randomized.
 The order is restored when you grade the exam.